vmck/acs-interface/README.md

 pipenv run ./examples/minio.sh
 pipenv run ./manage.py migrate pipenv run ./manage.py loaddata ci/fixtures.json
-./runinterface
+pipenv run ./manage.py runserver
 ```

-Now the vmck/acs-interface is available at `localhost:8100` and the minio
+Now the vmck/acs-interface is available at http://localhost:8000 and the minio
-blob storage server at `localhost:9000`.
-You can log in with the user `admin`,
+blob storage server at http://localhost:9000.
+You can log in with the user
-password `admin`.
-There is a test course and assignment created from fixtures.
+`admin`, password `admin`.
+There is a test course and assignment created from
+fixtures.

-To stop `CTRL-C` in the terminal where you started to stop `vmck/acs-interface`
+To stop, hit `CTRL-C` in the terminal where you started `runserver`, and
-and `docker stop storage` to stop the minio server.
+`docker stop storage` to stop the minio server.

 ## Deploy on cluster